* Images shown are of mature plants

-The Apricot Drift Rose will flower from spring until first frost, providing your garden with color all through the growing season.
+The Apricot Drift® Rose will flower from spring until the first frost, providing your garden with color all through the growing season.
 This plant is great for borders, hillsides as well as hanging baskets.
 It produces double clusters of delicate roses, surrounded by rich glossy green foliage.

-Apricot Drift Roses are a low spreading ground cover rose which will reach around 1-2 feet in height at full maturity and spreads out to about 1 ½ to 2 feet.
-There is no shortage for the many ways to grow these beautiful roses.
+Apricot Drift® Roses are a low spreading ground cover rose which will reach around 1-2 feet in height at full maturity and spreads out to about 1 ½ to 2 feet.
+There is no shortage of ways to grow these beautiful roses.
 They're a welcoming visual along borders and walkways.
-Add a soft touch to perineal gardens, large or small, with the compact and continuous flowering plant.
+Add a soft touch to perennial gardens, large or small, with the compact and continuous flowering plant.
 Great for companion planting - this groundcover rose will gently spread around your established plants.